 I’ll use the See Jane Work To Do List, the Bob’s Your Uncle No Tomorrow Planner Pad or maybe even the Kate Spade Long List Pad at the start of each morning.
 I’ll prioritize my tasks and plan the most expedient route to completion.
 I hope to save gas, time and frustration.
 (You might wonder how frustration comes into saving money.
 I can assure you that more money is spent on wine, food and/or long distance calls at the end of frustrating days.)

-Whether it’s over my morning coffee or before everyone else arrives at work, I’m going to better plan how I want my day to go and what I hope to accomplish.
+I’m going to better plan how I want my day to go and what I hope to accomplish.
+I’ll do this while I drink my morning coffee or before everyone else arrives at work.

 Remember whether you have a lot or a little, money (like everything else) should never be wasted.
 In addition to my financial organization, there are some additional things I’ll be working on in the New Year.
 I’ve illustrated them for you.